 WHEREAS, LESSOR is an owner and the Operator of an offshore platform, south pass Block 89 Platform “B”, Offshore Louisiana (hereinafter referred to as the “Platform”);

-WHEREAS, LESSEE has recently assumed ownership of Producers Subsea Production System and related equipment entering South Pass 89 “B” Platform under that certain Production Handling Agreement dated January 3, 1999; and
+WHEREAS, MEGS has recently acquired the pipeline portion of Producers Subsea Production System, a portion of which is located on South Pass 89 “B” Platform, all as more specifically described on Exhibit "C" attached hereto (the "MEGS Gathering System"); and

-WHEREAS, LESSOR has agreed to enter into a lease agreement with LESSEE covering the lease of space on the Platform upon which space LESSEE will be permitted to install, operate, maintain, repair, replace and remove, if necessary, certain pipeline and appurtenant equipment for the purpose of gathering/transporting crude oil or gas and liquids produced from the Outer Continental Shelf (the “OCS”).
+WHEREAS, LESSOR has agreed to enter into a lease agreement with LESSEE covering the lease of space on the Platform upon which space LESSEE desires to cause to be installed, operated, maintained, repaired, replaced and removed, if necessary, certain pipeline and appurtenant equipment for the purpose of gathering crude oil or gas and liquids produced from the Outer Continental Shelf (the “OCS”).

+WHEREAS, Mariner operates and maintains the MEGS Gathering System, as operator for MEGS in accordance with the terms and conditions of that certain Operations and Maintenance Agreement between LESSEE and Mariner dated December 29, 1999 attached as Exhibit "D" hereto (the "O&M Agreement").

 NOW, THEREFORE, for and in consideration of the promises, the mutual covenants and agreements herein contained, the Parties hereto agree as follows:

 ARTICLE I.